Sony A7R II vs A7S

 |Sony RX1R||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7R II provides a higher video resolution than the A7S.
 It can shoot video footage at 4K/30p, while the A7S is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The A7R II and the A7S are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2400k dots.
 The table below summarizes some of the other core capabilities of the Sony A7R II and Sony A7S in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A7R II and the A7S is in-body image stabilization (IBIS).
-The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the A7S has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the A7S offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).